GaronM247/PowerShell-File-Integrity-Monitoring-FIM-/README.md

 <h2>Description</h2>
-In this lab, we aim to enhance our comprehension of the concept of Integrity in Cyber Security by actively engaging in a demonstration of file integrity monitoring.
-Through this hands-on demonstration, we will illustrate the practical implementation of hashing algorithms, alongside file integrity monitoring, by conducting live coding to construct a file integrity monitor.
-This approach will grant us a firsthand and realistic experience of the entire process.
+In this lab, I aim to enhance my comprehension of the concept of Integrity in Cyber Security by actively engaging in a demonstration of file integrity monitoring.
+Through this hands-on demonstration, I will illustrate the practical implementation of hashing algorithms, alongside file integrity monitoring, by conducting live coding to construct a file integrity monitor.